Iowa's Community Hospitals An Irreplaceable Asset

 The IHA study also examined the economic impact of other sectors in the state's health care industry, including nursing homes and residential care, pharmacies, ambulatory health care services, home health care services, and physicians, dentists and other health practitioners.

 While hospitals are by far the greatest economic contributor to Iowa's health care industry, these other sectors also have significant impact.
-For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 45,000 jobs with an economic impact of $5.1 billion.
-Similarly, nursing homes and other residential care providers include more than 57,000 jobs and add more than $1.9 billion to the economy.
-Because of the "multiplier" effect, the IHA study found that health care in Iowa provides more than 200,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
-In terms of economic impact, Iowa's health care industry is worth more than $16.6 billion.
+For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 84,000 jobs with an economic impact of nearly $6 billion.
+Similarly, nursing homes and other residential care providers include more than 79,000 jobs and add more than $3 billion to the economy.
+Because of the "multiplier" effect, the IHA study found that health care in Iowa provides more than 344,495 or 22% of total non-farm employment.
+In terms of economic impact, Iowa's health care industry is worth more than $19 billion.

-Questions regarding the IHA Economic Impact Report can be directed to Dustin Wagner.
+Questions regarding the IHA Economic Impact Report can be directed to Allison Martin.